google/go-cloud/internal/website/content/howto/docstore/_index.md

 -   `Update` applies a set of modifications to a document.
 -   `Delete` deletes a document.

-You can create a single document with the `Collection.Create` method:
+You can create a single document with the `Collection.Create` method, we will use `coll` as the variable holding the collection throughout the guide:

 ```go
 err := coll.Create(ctx, &Player{Name: "Pat", Score: 10})